robert-spurrier/planisphere/README.md

 <a href="#prerequisites" id="prerequisites"></a>Prerequisites
 -------------------------------------------------------------

--   Java 8 with JavaFX
+-   Oracle Java 8 with JavaFX

 Usage
 ------